Deltares/GEOLib/docs/user/server.rst

 server.
 Note that this server needs to be configured correctly as a standalone GEOLib client first.

-For hosting a more production ready environment, such as services, see the documentation at https://www.uvicorn.org/#running-with-gunicorn.
+For hosting a more production ready environment, such as services, see the documentation at https://www.uvicorn.org/deployment/.
+Note that not all options work on the Windows platform, but Circus will.

 Authentication
 --------------